EthanChappel/Software-Engineering-Graduate-Project/README.md

 ```

 # Big Number Computation
-Use python's built in big integer calculations to perform math on large numbers, including calculations with a decimal place in one number.
+Use Python's built in big integer calculations to perform math on large numbers, including calculations with a decimal place in one number.
 ## Functionality
 ### Add or subtract two numbers
 ```